kumahq/kuma-website/app/docs/1.8.x/explore/gateway.md

 The blue lines represent traffic not managed by Kuma, which needs configuring in the Gateway.

-## Delegated

-The `Dataplane` entity can operate in `gateway` mode.
-This way you can integrate Kuma with existing API Gateways like [Kong](https://github.com/Kong/kong).

-The `gateway` mode lets you skip exposing inbound listeners so it won't be intercepting ingress traffic.
-When you use a data plane proxy with a service, both inbound traffic to a service and outbound traffic from the service flows through the proxy.
-In the `gateway` mode, you want inbound traffic to go directly to the gateway, otherwise, clients require dynamically generated certificates for communication between services within the mesh.
-The gateway itself should handle security at an entrance to the mesh.

 ### Usage

 {% tabs usage useUrlFragment=false %}